 with dai.Device(pipeline) as device: # Get output queues. leftQueue = device.getOutputQueue(name="left", maxSize=1) rightQueue = device.getOutputQueue(name="right", maxSize=1) # Set display window name cv2.namedWindow("Stereo Pair") # Variable used to toggle between side by side view and one frame view. sideBySide = True

 Until now, we have created a pipeline, linked camera outputs to X-LinkOut nodes and obtained the queues.
 Now, it’s time to query the frames and convert them to OpenCV-friendly numpy array format with the help of our predefined getFrame function.
 For side by side view, the frames are concatenated horizontally with the help of the numpy hstack (horizontal stack)function.
-For overlapping output, we are simply adding the frames by reducing the intensity by a factor of 2.
+For overlapping output, we simply add the frames by reducing the intensity by a factor of 2.

 while True: # Get left frame leftFrame = getFrame(leftQueue) # Get right frame rightFrame = getFrame(rightQueue) if sideBySide: # Show side by side view imOut = np.hstack((leftFrame, rightFrame)) else : # Show overlapping frames imOut = np.uint8(leftFrame/2 + rightFrame/2) # Display output image cv2.imshow("Stereo Pair", imOut) # Check for keyboard input key = cv2.waitKey(1) if key == ord('q'): # Quit when q is pressed break elif key == ord('t'): # Toggle display when t is pressed sideBySide = not sideBySide

 fig: Overlapped output